 Answering a Direct Question

 Most people who have been drinking will try to undersell it.
-They’ll say something like “yes, but I only had two beers at a party a few hours ago.”
+They’ll say something, like “yes, but I only had two beers at a party a few hours ago.”
 Now you have not only admitted that you’ve been drinking, but you also gave the officer a rough timeline.

-Field Sobriety Tests and the PAS Test
+Field Sobriety Tests and the PAS Test Before an Arrest

 You may be surprised to learn that you do not need to perform a field sobriety test.
 In fact, you should outright refuse it.
 Field sobriety tests include the standing-on-one-leg test, the follow-my-finger test, and the walk-and-turn test, among others.
 Even sober people have been known to fail these tests.

 Decline to take the tests, and decline to provide explanations, but always remain polite while doing so.

 Click to contact our Criminal Defense Lawyers today

-Don’t Let a DUI Ruin Your Life!
+Don’t Let a DUI Ruin Your Life

 A DUI conviction can have serious consequences that affect both your personal and professional life.
 You don’t have to fight these charges alone.
 Our Los Angeles criminal defense law firm is here for you, free of judgment and with enough experience to handle any DUI case in the state of California.
-Call or email us today for a FREE consultation.
+Call or email us today for a free consultation.